01micko/01micko.github.io/README.md

 Use _upstream's_ version with a _debian revision_ number.

-For our purposes, we will start at `-0'1` for the revision since these are `NMU` - see [debian policy - control -version](https://www.debian.org/doc/debian-policy/ch-controlfields.html#version)
+For our purposes, we will start at `-0.1` for the debian revision since these are `NMU` - see [debian policy - control -version](https://www.debian.org/doc/debian-policy/ch-controlfields.html#version)

 #### format for pull requests